United Way Greater Toronto

 "I believe deeply in United Way's mission — and in the power of our collective efforts to improve life for the individuals and communities who need it most."

-"Seventy per cent of the community organizations we support are at risk of losing their space, and they're also at risk of then being, in essence, priced out of communities that need them the most.
-We have a real focus on supporting those organizations."
+"Seventy per cent of the community organisations we support are at risk of losing their space, and they're also at risk of then being, in essence, priced out of communities that need them the most.
+We have a real focus on supporting those organisations."

 Senior Executive Team